In order to detain and arrest someone for a DUI, a law enforcement officer must have probable cause. Probable cause means:

 - Misconduct at sobriety checkpoints

 - Mistakes with a breath test.

-With the state of California having some of nation’s harshest DUI laws with tough penalties, it is extremely important to consult a knowledgeable DUI attorney in your local area.
+With the state of California having some of nation’s harshest DUI laws with tough penalties, it is extremely important to consult a knowledgeable attorney in your local area.
 Law enforcement officers are required to have reasonable suspicion or probable cause during the entire process of arresting a driver for driving under the influence.
 If at any point an officer does not have probable cause your attorney can fight to get any of the illegally obtained evidence suppressed, your case dismissed, or your charges reduced.
 It is important to contact an attorney and the more detailed your recollection of the events that occurred, the stronger your defense will be.